Standard (unstructured) interviews are flawed in important ways.

 When hiring teams ask different questions of different candidates, they’re creating a less level playing field, creating opportunities for some to shine (or sink) more than others.
 And when a consistent, job-specific interview guide for rating candidates isn’t used, it’s all too easy for personal biases to unfairly color the way candidates are judged.

-Why use structured interviews?
+Why use structured job interview questions?

 They’re more effective in uncovering candidates’ potential than unstructured interviews